 24 Hours in Fargo Tour

-The Museum of Flight has two separate buildings, so you’ll definitely be able to enjoy more than an hour here exploring the planes.
+The Air Museum has two separate buildings, so you’ll definitely be able to enjoy more than an hour here exploring the planes.
 You can find more detailed info about the hours, price, and address on their website here.
 I’ll give your exploring some direction and purpose with…

 1) What About Breakfast?